finbourne/lusid-sdk-python/sdk/docs/ScenariosApi.md

 [EARLY ACCESS] CreateScenarioFromTemplate: [EARLY ACCESS] CreateScenarioFromTemplate: Create a Scenario from a pre-built template.

 Creates and stores a scenario built from a pre-defined parameterised template, for example a  parallel rates shift or an equity crash.
 The template determines the scenario's shifts; the  parameters supply the targets (e.g. currency or instrument) and optionally override the default  shift size.
 The created scenario is stored in the given scope and behaves exactly like a  hand-built scenario.
-Available templates: RatesUp, RatesDown, CurveSteepener, CurveFlattener, VolSpike, EquityCrash,  FxShock, RiskOff.
+Use ListScenarioTemplates to discover the available templates and, for each, the parameters it  accepts, their defaults and their units.
+A parameter the template does not read is rejected  rather than ignored, and parameter names are case-sensitive.

 ### Example